 As an Amazon CamperForce employee, you can choose to work full-time and part-time.

 Extenuating circumstances are taken into consideration.
-For example, if you need to work during the day because of health reasons or if you have children that cannot be left unattended overnight, etc.
+For example, if you need to work during the day for health reasons or children that cannot be left unattended overnight, etc.

 What Does a Typical Workweek Look Like?